 Visiting relatives asked to see it recently, so we sat down to watch it again.
 Knowing that it was different from the book, in advance, helped considerably.
 I was surprised to find myself enjoying it thoroughly this time, despite it being only two years since I first saw it.

 There is an excellent cast, brilliantly led by Angela Lansbury as the 63-year-old Penelope.
 The plot - both of the book and the film - revolves around her life, past and present, introducing her adult children.
-The characters, at least, were close to those of the book, and I thought they were well cast.
+The characters, at least, are close to those of the book, and I thought they were well cast.
 I particularly liked Patricia Hodge as Olivia, the daughter closest to Penelope and most like her.

 Nevertheless, on balance, I felt that this DVD was well worth watching.
 Unfortunately it does not seem to be available new any more, possibly because a different version was produced in 2006.